(one synonym : Oecinea scotti Macleay, 1865)

 These caterpillars typically feed on

-which grows on tree trunks, rocks, old fences, etc. They live in a silken case which they cover in bits of lichen, making a good camouflage.
+which grow on tree trunks, rocks, old fences, etc. They live in a silken case which they cover in bits of detritus, making a good camouflage.
 They grow to a case length of about 2 cms.